- 'A' Staircase, ground floor,

 Having trained non-residentially, I find myself envious of those privileged to undertake training here at Ridley.
 It provides an amazing place to grow spiritually, allowing formation to take place in a safe, loving and non-judgemental environment.
 There is a wonderful sense of community and sharing of journeys – the positive as well as the less positive.

-As Chaplain she is also responsible for planning and executing the annual Prayer weekend at Belsey Bridge, which is a wonderful gift for all first year students and their partners.
+As Chaplain Anne is responsible for planning and executing the annual Prayer weekend at Belsey Bridge, which is a wonderful gift for all first year students and their partners.
 Anne has a passion for prayer and this extends to helping others explore their own prayer life in a number of different ways – either individually, in triplets or corporately.
-She also encourages students in their spiritual and pastoral skills, running a 9 week course, twice a year, with the DOPS.
+She also encourages students in their spiritual and pastoral skills, running an 8-week course each year.

 Anne also coordinates the work with the children and families making sure their needs are taken into consideration and catered for in age appropriate ways.
-This includes organizing groups for pre-schoolers, primary-schoolers and teenagers, All Age Worship services twice a term at a local church, the annual party for children and the Tea Party at the beginning of the Michaelmas Term.
-She is the Staff Liaison member for the SPICE group.
+This includes working with the spouses group, organising an annual party for the children and the Ridley welcome event at the start of each new academic year.

 Once called ‘Anne the Evangelist’ because all her friends became Christians after she did, she remains committed to sharing the Gospel in a low-key, non-threatening way which means she is always open to Fresh Expressions for this – she particularly loves Messy Church as it feeds this way of sharing the message.